a

 ADINW@STANFORD.EDU

-Adin Walker is a fourth-year PhD Candidate in Theater and Performance Studies with minors in Feminist, Gender, and Sexuality Studies and Comparative Studies in Race and Ethnicity.
-Dissertation title: “Coming In: Queer Interiority in American Musical Theater 1996 – 2022”
+Adin Walker works on queer, feminist, and transgender performance and media.
+Walker holds a BA in English from Princeton and is a fifth-year PhD Candidate in Theater and Performance Studies with minors in Feminist, Gender, and Sexuality Studies and Comparative Studies in Race and Ethnicity.
+Dissertation title: “Coming In: Queer Interiority in American Musical Theater 1996 – 2022.”

-Walker is a frequent collaborator with the internationally-touring dance, puppetry, and climate-justice focused Phantom Limb Company, whose production Falling Out about the 2011 tsunami and radiation disaster in Fukushima premiered in BAM’s Next Wave Festival.
+As a theater director and choreographer, Walker is a frequent collaborator with the internationally-touring dance, puppetry, and climate-justice focused Phantom Limb Company, whose production Falling Out about the 2011 tsunami and radiation disaster in Fukushima premiered in BAM’s Next Wave Festival.
 Walker recently directed the world premieres of Yilong Liu’s PrEP Play, or Blue Parachute with the New Conservatory Theater Center and Adam Ashraf Elsayigh’s Data Queen for Golden Thread’s ReOrient Festival, both in San Francisco.
+In Summer 2024, Walker will be in residence at Dartmouth University with New York Theatre Workshop directing a lab of Esperanza Rosales Balcárcel’s Lupe Finds Me in the Garden of Dreams, and Walker will direct a workshop production of a new musical titled Wild Fire about uprooted communities due to wildfires at San Francisco’s Z Space. adinwalker.com

 EMILY WATERS